nref/tcc-garmin/README.md

 4. Choose the build config, e.g. `Release`.
 5. Plug in your device.
 6. Copy the file `tcc.prg` to `<device>/GARMIN/Apps`
-7. Unplug your device and access the widgets (on the 945: long press UP)
+7. Unplug your device and access the widgets (on the 945: shoft press UP)

 # Configuration